The Best Money Market Accounts for October 2023

 6. Pick Your Perks for Accounts

-Some money market accounts include check-writing and debit-card privileges – something ordinary savings accounts do not.
+Some money market accounts include check-writing and debit-card privileges, which ordinary savings accounts do not.

-But it’s important to verify that any account you’re considering has these perks if you wish to have them because they aren’t universal.
+But it’s essential to verify that any account you’re considering has these perks if you wish to have them because they aren’t universal.

-If you’re an online banking aficionado, it couldn’t hurt to take a tour of a prospective bank’s website – or perhaps even read some reviews of it – before opening an account there.
+If you’re an online banking fan, it might be wise to tour a prospective bank’s website—or perhaps even read some reviews—before opening an account there.

 7. Consider if You Need a Retirement Money Market Account

-If you want to have low-risk investments for your retirement, determine if a retirement money market account is right for you.
+If you want low-risk investments for your retirement, determine if a retirement money market account is correct.

 For example, setting up a money market account within an Individual Retirement Arrangement (IRA) could give you tax advantages.

-A money market account is not the type of growth vehicle people typically use for long-term retirement savings, but it can be useful to provide liquidity once you reach retirement age or to balance out riskier investments.
+A money market account is not the type of growth vehicle people typically use for long-term retirement savings.
+Still, providing liquidity once you reach retirement age or balancing out riskier investments can be helpful.

 8. FDIC Insurance Limits for Money Market Accounts